mahmudhera/kmer-sketch/README.md

 5. [Citing](#citing)

 ## Overview
-This repository provides efficient C++ implementations of **MaxGeomHash** and **α-MaxGeomHash**, two hashing–based sketching algorithms.
+This repository provides efficient C++ implementations of **MaxGeomHash** and **$\alpha$-MaxGeomHash**, two hashing–based sketching algorithms.
 The tools support several other sketching methods -- including FracMinHash, MinHash (bottom-k).
 From FASTA or FASTQ files, the tools can compute k-mer sketches using any of these sketching methods.
 The tools also allow for rapid pairwise similarity estimation using a number of sketches.

 All dependencies are either header-only or included with the repository.
 Compilation requires only `make`.